assaabloy-ppi/salt-channel-js/readme.md

 ===============

 A JavaScript implementation of a [Salt Channel](https://github.com/assaabloy-ppi/salt-channel/) client.
-Client-side code that connects on top of WebSocket.
+Client-side code that connects on top of WebSocket or BLE (using [Web Bluetooth API](https://webbluetoothcg.github.io/web-bluetooth/)).

 Table of Contents